 Synopsis: Explains chatbots and where to get chat bots designed to simulate a conversation with a human users via speech or text in a chat room.
 Chatbots are also known as talk bots, chatterbots, or chatterboxes.
 Currently, all chatbots work on recognizing cue words or phrases from a question or answer, which allows them to respond by using pre-prepared or pre-calculated answers or questions of their own.
 BRIAN is a computer program that thinks it is an 18-year-old college student.
 It was written as an entry in the 1998 Loebner Competition, where it won third place out of six entries.

 A chatbot or chatterbot is a software application used to conduct an online chat conversation via text or text-to-speech instead of providing direct contact with a live human agent.
 Most chatbots are accessed online via website popups or through virtual assistants.
 They can be classified into usage categories: commerce (e-commerce via chat), education, entertainment, finance, health, news, and productivity.

 A chatbot is a special computer program or artificial intelligence designed to simulate a conversation with one or more human users via speech or text.

-Currently all chatbots work on the principle of recognizing cue words or phrases from a question or answer, which allows them to respond by using pre-prepared or pre-calculated answers or questions of their own.
+Chatbots are also known as talk bots, chatterbots, or chatterboxes.
+Currently, all chatbots work on recognizing cue words or phrases from a question or answer, which allows them to respond by using pre-prepared or pre-calculated answers or questions of their own.